-Current and Next Issue Articles
+Current Issue Articles

 Books Available for Review by CAMP Members

 The following books are available for review by CAMP members only.
 They should be requested from the Journal of America’s Military Past’s book review editor, Roger Cunningham, whose email address is firstname.lastname@example.org.
 Reviews should be submitted as an email attachment to the same address within 90 days and follow the format used in the Post Library section of the most current issue of the Journal of America’s Military Past.
 Reviews will be edited before they are published.
-Reviewers will be afforded the opportunity to approve reviews receiving more than minor corrections.
+Reviewers will be afforded the opportunity to approve reviews receiving more than minor correction.